 A $50.00 fee will be assessed for checks returned by the bank.

-As part of the Academy’s commitment to making art education affordable and supporting Core Program students in the pursuit of their artistic goals, we offer a variety of scholarship opportunities for the 2021-2022 academic year.
-Additional details will be posted soon.
+As part of the Academy’s commitment to making art education affordable and supporting Core Program students in the pursuit of their artistic goals, we offer a variety of merit based work-study scholarship opportunities.
+Students must complete at least one trimester in the Core Program to be eligible for a scholarship.

 Students who are accepted into the Academy and need housing assistance will be granted access to a network of available rooms and rentals in the local area.
 Securing acceptable housing is ultimately the student’s responsibility.
 We work with our community to provide the best possible options for accommodations.
 Please contact our Admissions Office for further details.